What’s On in June 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Luminous

-Maitland’s winter solstice festival transforms The Levee with light installations, fire displays, live performances and a fireworks finale over the Hunter River.
+Maitland’s winter solstice festival transforms The Levee with light installations, fire displays, live performances, ice skating rink and a fireworks finale over the Hunter River.
 Rug up and go – it’s free and genuinely impressive.
+Read more about Luminous.

 Date: Friday 19 – Saturday 20 June 2026